alex-drocks/compute-subnet/docs/MINER_ONBOARDING_NODEXO.md

 1. **Client Rents Your GPU**:

-   When a client selects and rents your GPU instance, they pay via Stripe.
+   When a client selects and rents your GPU instance, the rental charges are deducted from their Nodexo account balance.

 2. **You Earn Rental Income**:

    You receive payment based on:
    - Your configured hourly rate
    - The actual rental duration

-   - Stripe processes the payment
+3. **Payment Processing**:

+   You will receive payment after the rental period ends (when the client deallocates the instance).

-3. **Emissions for Coordination**:
+4. **Emissions for Coordination**:

    Bittensor emissions on Subnet 27 are now used primarily for:
    - Coordinating compute resources across the network
    - Providing demand-based incentives
    - Maintaining network infrastructure

-### Payment Timeline

-- **Rental charges**: Calculated hourly based on usage
-- **Payment processing**: You will receive payment after the rental period ends (when the client deallocates the instance)

 ### Maximizing Your Earnings